TaitoUnited/full-stack-template/README.md

 ### Initial project configuration

 1. Configure `taito-config.sh`
-2. Run `taito config`
+2. Run `taito env-config`

 ### Creating an environment

 Execute the following steps for an environment (`feature`, `dev`, `test`, `staging` or `prod`):

-1. Run `taito create:ENV` and follow instructions.
+1. Run `taito env-create:ENV` and follow instructions.
 2. For production: configure `helm-prod.yaml`

 ### Upgrading to the latest version of the project template